LukewarmIQ/project-cs-4326/README.md

 ![image](https://github.com/LukewarmIQ/project-cs-4326/assets/24831044/af9db821-8d59-497f-8d6d-b6f0d0f2f30b)

 ## Overview
 This Android application is designed to perform object detection using a trained machine learning model.
 It allows users to capture images on their device and display the item that appears in the picture.
-Shopscanner can also detect object from the users photo library and maintains a copy of the users most recent images taken within the app.
+Shopscanner can also detect objects from the users photo library and maintains a copy of the users most recent images taken within the app.

 ## Installation
 To install the application on your Android device, follow these steps: